webdriverio/component-testing-examples/README.md

 ## Contributing

-Contributions adding more examples or extending existing examples are very welcome.
-For questions around this topic, feel free to join our [Gitter Support Channel](https://gitter.im/webdriverio/webdriverio) or raise an issue.
+Contributions to adding more examples or extending existing examples are very welcome.
+For questions about this topic, feel free to join our [Gitter Support Channel](https://gitter.im/webdriverio/webdriverio) or raise an issue.